bvonboyen/bvonboyen.github.io/about.md

 - 20 years together as partners
 - 10 years as parents

-The journey took us across **three continents** — Thailand, Turkey, and the US — by plane, train, RV, bus, car, taxi, and rickshaw.
+The journey took us across **three countries in three continents** — Thailand, Turkey, and the US — by plane, train, boat, RV, bus, car, taxi/limousine, bike and rickshaw.
 Along the way we experienced **three religious traditions** and very different cultural lenses: the spirituality and everyday culture of Thailand, the layers of history in Turkey, and the vast nature of the US.